vinodbaste/Image-compressor/README.md

 ```
 # Let's compress the image size!
 #### Compress Image File at the specified `imagePath`
+When compressing a picture, add the following block of code to the activity or fragment.
+Either after taking a picture with a camera or selecting one from a gallery.
 ```kotlin
 ImageCompressUtils.compressImage(
             context = this,